jries/SMAP/README.md

 1. MATLAB 2019a and newer.
 Toolboxes: Optimization, Image processing, Curve fitting, Statistics and Machine Learning.
-    A fully functional stand-alone version that does not require a MATLAB license but is limited in extendability can be downloaded at www.rieslab.de.
+    A fully functional stand-alone version that does not require a MATLAB license but is limited in extendability can be downloaded from https://www.embl.de/download/ries/SMAPCompiled/ (Installation notes see below).

 2. Mac or Windows